Exit Search

 I see T4 supplementation in pill form as an equivalent of “a crutch” to be used when the body can’t support its own hormone production.
 Such treatment usually provides great improvement in energy levels and quality of life for your dog.

-If your dog has been on thyroxine, it is rather unlikely that they can be taken off the medication.
+If your dog has been on thyroxine, it's rather unlikely that they can be taken off the medication.
 However, supplementing missing T4 is very inexpensive and rarely causes any side effects.

 This is why hypothyroidism prevention is the best way to go.

-Video: Holistic Approach to the Treatment and Prevention of Hypothyroidism
+Watch our Video: Holistic Approach to the Treatment and Prevention of Hypothyroidism in Dogs

 © Dr. Peter Dobias, DVM